 Search engines are always looking for new information to analyze.
 Web crawlers love to look over new pages to rank and categorize them.
 If your content is stale, the web crawlers don’t have anything new to analyze and your page gets left behind other sites that have fresh information.
 But what if your product information doesn’t change often, or even ever?
 Enter blogging, video blogs and social media feeds.

+Create high-quality, relevant, and engaging content that addresses your audience’s needs and questions.
+Incorporate relevant keywords and phrases throughout your content, but avoid keyword stuffing.
 Creating useful and informative content for your potential customers is key for not only SEO, but it also creates value for potential clients.
-Really, it’s a win win.
+Really, it’s a win-win.
 Your product, demographic, and your personal style will determine what form of content you use on your site, just make sure the posts aren’t spammy, but offers real value for visitors.

-Meta data is sort of like the behind-the-scenes description on your website.
+Metadata is sort of like the behind-the-scenes description on your website, use meta titles and descriptions that accurately reflect the content of your pages..
 It’s embedded in your content and your pictures.
 This includes Alt Text on all your site images.
-Meta Data is a great way to tell a search engine in non fancy language, exactly what your content is about.
-Your Alt Text on images is important not only for visually impaired readers, but also is a good way to get some additional descriptive information about your post for crawlers to analyze.
-Utilizing a plug in like Yoast or other SEO tools can help ensure that your Meta Data is on point.
+Meta Data is a great way to tell a search engine in nonfancy language, exactly what your content is about.
+Your Alt Text on images is important not only for visually impaired readers but also is a good way to get some additional descriptive information about your post for crawlers to analyze.
+Utilizing a plugin like SmartCrawler or other SEO tools can help ensure that your Meta Data is on point.

 Analyze Your Site

-One key take away is that organic SEO is not fast, in fact it can feel very (very) slow.
-BUT, that slow pace is accompanied by consistent growth in traffic and conversions, which is the best statistic of all.
-So don’t be discouraged if you’re not seeing lightning quick growth – it’s much better to be the tortoise than the hare when it comes to your SEO.
+One key takeaway is that organic SEO is not fast, in fact, it can feel very slow and takes time and patience to see results.
+By implementing these techniques, you’ll be well on your way to ranking higher in search engine results pages.
+Remember, the best SEO strategies are those that provide the best experience for users.
+So, always focus on creating high-quality content and everything else will fall into place.
+So don’t be discouraged if you’re not seeing lightning-quick growth – it’s much better to be the tortoise than the hare when it comes to your SEO.